Cecily Brownstone: Food writers as friends

-Cecily Brownstone was a close friend and confidant of James Beard and Joy of Cooking authors, Irma S. Rombauer and Marion Rombauer Becker, and other noted cookbook and food writers.
+Brownstone was a close friend and confidant of James Beard and Joy of Cooking authors, Irma S. Rombauer and Marion Rombauer Becker, and other noted cookbook and food writers.
 She and Beard phoned each other almost daily, at 8 a.m., and their friendship is mentioned in two recent biographies of Beard.
 Brownstone's collection includes 93 letters and postcards from Irma Rombauer and about 45 of Marion Becker's letters.
 During the last five years of Becker's life she phoned Brownstone for an hour every weekend; they were close friends, and Brownstone is mentioned often in Anne Mendelson's recent biography of Irma Rombauer and her daughter.
 Brownstone's collection includes signed, inscribed copies of almost every edition of Joy of Cooking, sent to her first by Irma Rombauer, and later by Marion Becker.

 The New York Times food columnist Molly O'Neil called Brownstone one of the "cornerstones of authentic cooking in New York."

 In 1954, Brownstone had the opportunity to travel to Denmark at the invitation of the Danish government.
 On this tour, Brownstone was invited to tour palaces, dairies, fish canneries, ham factories, and other food plants.
 Among the other eleven food authors who were invited was Toronto Star's Margaret Carr.

 Upon Brownstone's retirement, former New York Times Food Editor Jane Nickerson wrote: "Of syndicated food writers, she's been the most widely read."
 Nickerson added: Brownstone's recipes were always "unusual, appetizing, and accurate down to the last one-eighth of a teaspoon of salt."
 Brownstone's "success derived, in my view, from her sensitivity to readers' tastes and her insistence that recipes give high, appealing results."

 Brownstone died in 2005 in New York City.